 - Dimensions are basically columns with string data.

 - Measures are basically Columns with Numeric data or Metric values.

-From the given above screenshot, you could have observed that We are only seeing the data present in the table.
 Though we have other tables in our Excel file.
 If you want to add other tables, Click the back button on Top left corner and Join the other table which you wanted to process.